MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 ## deleteUserData

-A bot receives **deleteUserData** activity when a user requests deletion of any data that the bot has previously persisted for him or her.
+A bot receives a **deleteUserData** activity when a user requests deletion of any data that the bot has previously persisted for him or her.
 If your bot receives this type of activity, it should delete any personally identifiable information (PII) for the user that made the request.